netsampler/goflow2/docs/reflow-event-metadata.md

 When sFlow output needs sampled-header bytes and the event only has tuple or packet-model data, the sFlow encoder builds a synthetic sampled header locally.
 That keeps pseudo-packet construction tied to the only output format that requires it.
-For encapsulated flows, the encoder prefers `ip_layers` when present, using the first layer as outer and the last layer as inner.
-It derives GRE from outer protocol `47`, and UDP tunnels from known ports such as VXLAN `4789` and Geneve `6081`, then falls back to the flat tuple fields.
+For encapsulated flows, `packet.layers` is the authoritative layer model.

-Packet-derived tuple fields are deliberately available in two shapes.
-The flat fields (`src_addr`, `dst_addr`, `proto`, `src_port`, `dst_port`) describe the innermost flow tuple, while `outer_*` fields remain convenient aliases for the first encapsulating IP tuple.
-The structured `ip_layers` field carries the full ordered list of parsed IP tuples with `role`, `src_addr`, `dst_addr`, `proto`, `src_port`, and `dst_port`.
-Aggregation configs can address nested values with dotted paths such as `ip_layers.0.src_addr` or `ip_layers.1.dst_addr`.
+Packet-derived tuple fields are available as convenience aliases.
+The flat fields (`src_addr`, `dst_addr`, `proto`, `src_port`, `dst_port`) describe the innermost flow tuple, while `outer_*` fields remain aliases for the first encapsulating IP tuple.
+Aggregation configs can use those aliases when they need stable keys across packets whose full layer stacks have different non-IP layers.

 Packet decoding policy lives under `processor.builtin.packet_decoder`.
 `decode_beyond_l4` controls whether the parser may continue past TCP/UDP/ICMP